RakipInitiative/ModelRepository/README.md

 ## done so far

+### 13/10
+* gropin
+  * implementing conditions for growth models with 1,2 variables
+  * bugfixing model creation for 3-variable-models
+  * found non-functioning models, compiling a list of models not ready for transfer
+  * ongoing: checking conditions for models with 4 variables and more

 ### 12/10
 * gropin
   * reproducing kinetic models failed
+    * model equations are not shown in excel DB, probably hard coded into macros
+    * looked into reference given in manual, recreated kinetic model, values are similar but not a match (differences 10-50%)
+    * -> need to look into macro coding itself -> problem with BfR's "no macro!" policy -> Lars suggests to use VK-notebook
 * supply chain models
   * support for expanding network model